My Main Page with Links to My Book

 apathetic habits and states of mind that result from consistent

-Weakness of will or other factors, making it harder to act with strength of will in the future
+weakness of will or other factors, making it harder to act with strength of will in the future

 Weakness of will